idoeyali/GAN-Image-Inversion/README.md

 # GAN-Image-Inversion
-Inverting images using a Generative Adversarial Network (GAN) GAN Image Inversion with Degradation.

 This repository contains code for inverting images using a Generative Adversarial Network (GAN), specifically focusing on applying different degradation techniques during the inversion process.

 ## Usage